antarctica/bas-style-kit-file-upload-endpoint/README.md

 To ensure the security of this API, all dependencies are checked against [Snyk](https://app.snyk.io/org/antarctica/project/9e602274-9d5e-4672-8d39-97e6f7657843/history) for vulnerabilities.

+**Warning:** Snyk relies on known vulnerabilities and can't check for issues that are not in it's database.
+As with all security tools, Snyk is an aid for spotting common mistakes, not a guarantee of secure code.

 Through [Continuous Integration](#continuous-integration), on each commit current dependencies are tested and a snapshot uploaded to Snyk.
 This snapshot is then monitored for vulnerabilities.